Pandemic mortgage forbearance draws to a close, but new relief options emerge

 The fadeout of the COVID-19 pandemic brings to an end a generous mortgage forbearance program embraced by millions of homeowners.

-“As forbearance is ending, we are now seeing new types of loss mitigation programs,” says George FitzGerald, an executive at mortgage technology and data provider Black Knight.
+“As forbearance is ending, we are now seeing new types of loss mitigation programs,” says George FitzGerald, a former executive at mortgage technology and data provider Black Knight.

 Millions took advantage of COVID mortgage forbearance